-This week I saw a flock of forty house sparrows grazing the seed heads in the lawn at Schenley Plaza.
-This was useful and kept them away from the picnic area where they’ve become quite bold.
+This week I saw a flock of 40 house sparrows grazing the seed heads in the lawn at Schenley Plaza.
+The grass seed kept them away from the picnic area where they’ve become quite bold.
 Witness the little guy pictured here.

 I was eating a snack at one of the outdoor tables when this male house sparrow showed up.
 He perched in various locations and looked at my cookie, then at me.

 “You own that cookie and you can give it to me.
 I only want a little.
-Cheap!”
+Cheep!”
 I did nothing, but I got ready to take his picture.

 Still no handout, but this activity attracted his friends and relatives.
-Young house sparrows approached to learn the finer points of begging: the importance of eye contact, the emphatic “Cheap,” the art of staying just out of reach but within crumb-toss range.
+Young house sparrows approached to learn the finer points of begging, the importance of eye contact, the emphatic “Cheep,” the art of staying just out of reach but within crumb-toss range.

 It was a good show but I know too much to be fooled.
-House sparrows are listed as an invasive species.
-Feeding them only makes them more successful - a counter-productive outcome.
+House sparrows are an invasive species here.
+Feeding them only makes them more successful, a counter-productive result.